sinseman44/koolnova-BMS-Integration/README.md

   - refreshing floor and refreshing air (need a specific hardware module, identifier: 100-MSR002)
   - heating floor and heating air (need a specific hardware module, identifier: 100-MSR002)

-- Global efficiency, for Koolnova tables where the efficiency register is available, defines the balance point between efficiency and speed of the area system.
+- Global efficiency, when supported by the controller, defines the balance point between efficiency and speed of the area system.
   - Lower: the set temperature is reached sooner
   - Higher: better efficiency